ECP-WarpX/WarpX/Examples/Physics_applications/free_electron_laser/README.rst

 The parameters of the simulation are taken from section 5.1 of :cite:t:`ex-Fallahi2020`.

-The simulation is performed in 1D, and uses the boosted-frame technique as described in :cite:t:`ex-VayFELA2009` and :cite:t:`ex-VayFELB2009`, to reduce the computational cost of the simulation.
-(The Lorentz frame of the simulation is moving at the average speed of the beam in the undulator.)
+The simulation is performed in 1D, and uses the boosted-frame technique as described in :cite:t:`ex-VayFELA2009` and :cite:t:`ex-VayFELB2009` to reduce the computational cost (the Lorentz frame of the simulation is moving at the average speed of the beam in the undulator).
 Even though the simulation is run in this boosted frame, the results are reconstructed in the laboratory frame, using WarpX's ``BackTransformed`` diagnostic.